 If caught out of compliance with the new log book requirements, drivers can face costly hours-of-service fines or other penalties.

 The ELD doesn’t look good for truckers.
 I’ve read about JIT and other logistics nightmares that the new HOS restrictions will effect.
 The writers are grim about their look at the future of trucking.

 Change is hard, but the mandate doesn’t have to hurt us.

 There aren’t many drivers who like the new ELD mandate.
 But there are ways we can use it to our advantage.

 - Detention payments.
 Our ELD will capture the times we spend waiting in a loading dock for the shipping crew to get to us.
 Detention pay is the penalty the shipper will pay for calling in a trucker for a pickup and making the trucker wait.
-There’s a difference between 10 minutes while the load gets wrapped up or stacked on a pallet, and waiting hours because the request called for the trucker to arrive too soon.
+There’s a difference between 10 minutes while the load gets wrapped up or stacked on a pallet, and waiting hours because the request called for the trucker to arrive too soon, or the shipping crew is disorganized.
 They may doctor their logs, but they can’t doctor ours.
 We’ll be able to bill for delays and get the detention payments we deserve.

 - IFTA payments.
 The time will come when our IFTA filing will be completely based on our ELD.
 That should simplify our tax filings.
 Eventually.
 In the meantime, we can be confident that we’re paying the right amount.